-Partnering with a knowledgeable agent is essential when shopping for new construction, and is here to help you navigate through your options in the Edmond area.
+Having the right agent with you is essential when shopping for new construction, and is here to help you navigate through your options in the Edmond area.

 In real estate, negotiation is always an option.
-However, with new construction, it depends on the developer and how long the home has been on the market.
-Developers in new additions don't like taking lower than their asking price because homeowners already in the area expect new construction to be comparably priced to what they already purchased.
+However, with new construction, it depends on the developer and how long the home has been available.
+Developers in new additions like to keep prices near their asking point because homeowners already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and current market conditions, developers have been known to allow a few concessions.
+But, depending on how far along the project is and the local market, a builder will often allow a few concessions.

-Consider a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+Consider a property has been on the market a while and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently completed, it's unlikely you'll get a deal.
+However, if a home was just completed, it's unlikely you'll get a deal.

-In situations where a builder won't budge, try getting a break with other aspects of the transaction.
-Ask for help with the closing costs, or extra amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In cases where a builder won't budge, ask for assistance in other areas.
+Ask for them to pay a share of the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Realize that just because a home is brand new, it can still have its share of flaws.
+Realize that just because a house is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-At Metro First Realty, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 priority.
 Give me a call at

 (405) 414-7000 Carol to launch the search for your new home today.